-Fact: You can never make too many mashed potatoes (or have too many leftover mashed potatoes!).
-Maybe your niece isn’t crazy for cranberry or your Dad doesn’t love green beans, but mashed potatoes?
-It’s the one side dish everyone can agree on (and often gets passed around for seconds).
-Even so, leftover mashed potatoes can leave you with that age-old holiday conundrum: What to do with leftover mashed potatoes?
+You can never make too many mashed potatoes—or have too many leftover mashed potatoes.
+Maybe the kids aren't crazy for cranberry sauce or your Dad doesn’t love green beans, but mashed potatoes are the one side dish everyone can agree on (and always get passed around for seconds).
+Even so, leftover mashed potatoes can leave you with that age-old holiday conundrum: what to do with the leftovers?

 Spinach and Garlic Potato Patties

 These super savory spinach-stuffed leftover mashed potato patties are not only great at dinner, but can be topped with a poached or fried egg for breakfast, paired with a turkey burger at lunch, or even make a great finger-food appetizer if friends are coming over.

 One-pan breakfast dishes are a great way to feed the family en masse (and on their own schedules—when the early birds are done, the stragglers can grab a fork and dig in).

 Mashed Potato Doughnuts

 We love how this creative re-think of a traditionally savory side dish is reborn as one of the all-time favorite sweet treats: doughnuts.
 Icing sugar adds the finishing touch, but a cinnamon-sugar combo would be great, too!